CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

 * List the nouns and verbs in the problem description.
   * Map each one to an algorithm, process, data structure, object, method, function, etc.
+* Perfect can be the enemy of good.
+  * Even if your initial workable solution isn't performant enough, you can iterate later.
+  * "Premature optimization is the root of all evil."

 ### You're done when